El-Mundo/FaceClusterDX/readme.md

 <img width="480" alt="Screenshot 2024-12-14 at 00 54 04" src="https://github.com/user-attachments/assets/4ac20390-c8a2-4027-ab59-65d3fa8f5128" />

 The Network panel is the default view of the editor.
-It provides a GUI-empowered interface for editing and finetuning the results of face clustering.
+It provides a GUI-empowered interface for editing and fine-tuning the results of face clustering.
 In this page all faces are positioned based on the point attribute set as the **"display positioning attribute"**, while editing occurring in this panel is directly saved to that attribute's values.

 The user can switch between two modes using **the Preview/Edit Button** in the toolbar.
 In the **Preview** mode, the button writes "Edit", and the user can drag the canvas to navigate the network preview.
 Mouse wheel is used to zoom in/out the canvas. **The Cluster button** shown in this mode allows the user to regenerate all clusters based on the current positions of all faces and a given distance.
 In the **Edit** mode, however, dragging will allow the user to move the positions of faces.
 The Cluster button is replaced with a slider that determines the range of dragging. if the slider is at the minimal value, only one face can be dragged at once, but if a higher range is picked, multiple faces within the cursor can be relocated together.

-In both modes, the user can **deactivate** certain faces by right-clicking it.
+In both modes, the user can **deactivate** certain faces by right-clicking them.
 Deactivated faces are not included in data analysis and clustering but still stored within the network and can be recovered by another right-click in the Network panel.

 There are also three modes for displaying the cluster results: **none**, **lines**, and **polygons**.
 The polygon mode is used by default, but it has an issue that when there are only two faces in a cluster, the cluster cannot be displayed.
 The lines mode addresses this issue by drawing lines between all pairs of faces in a cluster.